 Other Carbon Pricing Mechanisms

-In addition to a carbon tax and an emissions trading system, there are a number of carbon pricing mechanisms that tend to gather a bit less attention.
+Apart from carbon tax and an emissions trading system, there are other carbon pricing mechanisms that tend to gather a bit less attention.

 Internal Carbon Pricing